‘Everything is Geography.’ Ty Kornotz, Professor of, yes, geography.

 Celeste gets shot at, assaulted and dragged along secret tunnels.
 Will anyone even explain to her what all this is about?
 It’s a considerable hindrance to lecturing bored students about alluvial flow patterns even though her post-assault battered face does raises her credibility in their estimation.
 Wait a minute ..
 Alluvial flows?
 Could the key lie in … Geography?

 I loved Mud and Glass .
-It is much more than digs at the poverty of the tenureless tribe, and the insistence of every academic that their’s is the only discipline that counts.
-Laura E Goodin also shoots word-missiles (is not ‘Everything literature’, afterall) at the plot to starve Purple Bay University of funds and to appropiate research for the betterment of billionaires everywhere while keeping the masses in their place.
+It is much more than digs at the tenureless tribe, and the insistence of every academic that their’s is the only discipline that counts.
+Laura E Goodin also shoots word-missiles (is not ‘Everything literature’, afterall) at the plot to starve Purple Bay University of funds and to appropiate research for the betterment of billionaires everywhere.
 Do we not know of this same and all too successful plot by our own corporation-steered governments?
 With intellect and altruism their only strengths, persuasion and street theatre their only weapons, and a library to die for their only equipment, can our motley band strike back at the forces of greed and evil?
 Can you and I?

 More books from Laura E Goodwin: After The Bloodwood Staff, and The Dancing Mice and The Giants of Flanders.

 PS.
-After reading Mud And Glass, I feel in a strong position to advise you to not ever order a cup of macadamia-chilli icecream, even if you do want to ‘feel more alive’.
+After reading Mud And Glass, I feel in a strong position to advise you to never order a cup of macadamia-chilli icecream.
+Even if you do want to ‘feel more alive’.

 Mark is guardian and blundering typist for Mawson, one of this bright world’s few published bears.
 He is the writer-bear of It’s A Bright World To Feel Lost In.